r-box/boxr/README.md

 easier for you to conduct data analyses that interact with your Box account.

+## New in boxr 3.5

+A few words here on:

+  - new authentication method
+  - refurbished documentation
+  - new maintainers
+  - …

 ## Installation

 You can download boxr from